catrionascrivener/Article-template-APA/README.md

 As I am a Psychology student, this was created with APA formatting and referencing.

 To use it, click on the button 'clone or download', and 'download ZIP'.
 Go to Overleaf at www.overleaf.com (and create an account if you don't already have one).
 Click on 'new project' and then 'upload project'.
 Navigate to the 'Article-template-master' ZIP file that downloaded onto your computer, or drag and drop it into the window.
 Ta da!
-You can now work on your thesis using the template provided.
+You can now work on your article using the template provided.

 ** More details **